-If you’re accepted into the Anti-Racist Digital Research Initiative program, you’ll become a part of the Anti-Racism Collaborative.
-The collaborative is a partner program of the Diversity Scholars Network that offers grants, collaboration, and engagement opportunities to people who conduct anti-racism research and scholarship.
+If you’re accepted into the Anti-Racist Digital Research Institute program, you’ll become a part of the Anti-Racism Collaborative at the National Center for Institutional Diversity.
+The collaborative offers grants, collaboration, and engagement opportunities with the aim to support and amplify anti-racism scholars and their scholarship at U-M.

 Planning and expertise

-We’ll provide a variety of support to help you plain the early stages of your project, including:
+We’ll provide a variety of support to help you plan the early stages of your project.
+Consultations available include: